 1D2 Mk2 and 400mm with optional 1.4x converter.
 This little super tele and camera got the job done.
 I would go so far as to say, this camera was the best I have owned for any longer lens work.

 Pen F and 12-100.
 Although a camera designed for street and documentary photography, this camera’s sensor and lens just sing together.
-The sensor is the best Olympus has to offer at the moment for clean, low ISO, high sharpness images and the “hard sharp” lens suits it down to the ground, rendering with near perfect clarity.
+The sensor is the best Olympus has to offer at the moment for clean, low ISO, high sharpness images and the “hard sharp”, high contrast lens suits it down to the ground, rendering with near perfect clarity.
 Not a great fit in the hand for me, this combo is perfect on a tripod.

 Pen F and 45mm black.
 Simply brilliant.
 The silver one tests much the same, but just does not do it for me.